Health in Tonga: Obesity

 As of 2016, 48.2% of the adult population of Tonga was classified as obese, ranking it the 7th highest country in the world in relation to the percentage of their population which is obese, with other Pacific regions like Nauru and the Cook Islands taking out the first and second spots.
-Due to this, over 40% of the population is thought to suffer from type 2 Diabetes which is sought to correlate to a number of socioeconomic and lifestyle factors following the modernisation of the country.
-This rendered obesity to be labelled an "epidemic" within Tonga and the wider regions of the Pacific.
+Due to this, over 40% of the population is thought to suffer from type 2 diabetes, which is thought to correlate to a number of socioeconomic and lifestyle factors following the modernisation of the country.
+This led to obesity being labelled an "epidemic" within Tonga and the wider regions of the Pacific.

 Rates of obesity and overweight adult men and women within Tonga were as high as 84% and 93% respectively within the early 2000s.
 For adolescents, 36% of boys and 53.8% of girls aged 11–16 years old were classified as overweight and obese in 2012.

 Historically, Polynesians have had a bigger build compared to the standard Anglo-Saxon or Eurocentric anatomy, which has suggested the need for a restructuring of the Body Mass Index (BMI) to cater for this.
 Globalisation has had a significant impact on the nutrition and levels of physical activity amongst the adult population leading the preference of a more sedentary lifestyle and importing of less nutritious and high fat foods.
 Traditionally, Tongan's consumed a diet of mostly freshly sourced produce native to the region which included fish, root vegetables and coconuts, with meat and protein only being a supplement to vegetables and healthy carbohydrates.
 Salted meats and fatty proteins were introduced to the region through various colonial intrusions such as missionaries, explorers and whalers.
-This problem was furthered leading to the increasing of Tongan obesity ratings due to the importing of Mutton Flaps from New Zealand and other internationally sourced meats such as turkey legs from the United States.
+This problem was furthered leading to the increasing of Tongan obesity ratings due to the importing of mutton flaps from New Zealand and other internationally sourced meats such as turkey legs from the United States.
 Mutton flaps are known to contain 40g of fat per 100g, 50% of which is considered to be saturated fat and known to increase the risk of becoming overweight and developing NCDs.
 Imports of mutton flaps to Tonga in 2002 were equivalent to approximately 3 million kilograms which is equivalent to 500g per capita/week.
 Health and diet practitioners note that just through reducing consumption of mutton flaps by 50% and replacing this with fish, individuals would be consuming 30g less fat and 15g less salt daily.